hjgode/TotalFreedomDataEdit/app/doc/usage.md

 #### The 'g' option

 The demo plugin can match a pattern on the whole data or do a simple search-and-replace.
 If the 'g' option is used, the pattern and replacement field are used for a global search&replace.

+* The 'g' option implies also as the 'no-stop' handling.
+A following rule will be processed.

 #### The AimID